Publish from Claude with the MCP server

 Iterate at the same address

 Ask for changes and the update_site tool edits files in place — the URL never changes.
-Revoke the token any time from the same settings page; the assistant loses access within one request.
+Revoke the connection any time from Settings → API & MCP; the assistant loses access within one request.

 Common questions